-Job searching gets stressful — and sometimes, in the heat of the hunt, key details get overlooked.
+Job searching is stressful — and a good resume will help you relax in the heat of the hunt.

-Whether you’re just starting out with your resume or giving it a final review, there’s always room for improvement.
+Whether you’re writing your resume for the first time or giving it a final review, there’s always room for improvement.

 You want to put your best face forward.
 Perhaps you’re tempted to list every skill and experience you’ve had.
 Don’t do it.